 Construction projects are long-term undertakings, and as such it’s very likely that they fall victim to random and unpredictable factors.
 Most common of these are extreme weather conditions and natural disasters, which can obviously stifle or even destroy the pace of progress.
 Increasingly, contractors are creating deadlines that account for periods of bad weather - in order to safeguard themselves against paying liquidated damages.

 Recovering from project delays

 Traditionally, the road to project recovery comprises a few crucial steps - all of which need to be completed as quickly as possible.
 Firstly, an honest assessment of the state of the project needs to be carried out; one that identifies where it went wrong, why and what needs to be done to correct it.
-Then, a new schedule needs to be built - one that takes lessons from potential issues up until that point, whether it was unrealistically forecasted productivity rates or suboptimal crew sequencing.
+Then, a new construction schedule needs to be built - one that takes lessons from potential issues up until that point, whether it was unrealistically forecasted productivity rates or suboptimal crew sequencing.
 It’s likely that timelines, budgets and even project scope will have to be changed during this process.
-Up until the advent of AI and parametric planning and scheduling, this process was extremely tedious and all-consuming.
+Up until the advent of AI and parametric project planning and scheduling, this process was extremely tedious and all-consuming.

 Fortunately, today’s technology can be a boon to contractors working on large and complex projects.
 When it comes to project recovery, our AI-powered construction platform can simulate millions of permutations with regards to the project’s tasks and resources in order to find the optimum recovery schedule, based on the contractor’s goals.
-Quantifying the cost and time impact of each scenario is now done in minutes instead of hours or days.
+Quantifying the overall cost and time impact of each scenario is now done in minutes instead of hours or days.
 When it comes to de-risking large scale construction projects (especially infrastructure megaprojects), this technology is really a huge step forward for the industry.

 To learn more about how ALICE can help with construction project recovery, contact our experts.